Dronecode/utm-adapter/spec/On_tactical_air_risk_mitigation.md

 - detect other aircraft in the vicinity of their own aircraft;
 - decide if the other aircraft are at risk;
-- command their own aircraft to take evasive action;
+- if so, command their own aircraft to take evasive action; and
-- execute evasive action;
 - observe effectiveness of evasive action.

 References: